algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

 :::

-## Transforming Query Suggestions
+## Customizing Query Suggestions

+The [`createQuerySuggestionsPlugin`](createQuerySuggestionsPlugin) creates a functional plugin out of the box.
+You may want to customize some aspects of it, depending on your use case.
+To change [`templates`](templates) or other [source](sources) configuration options, you can use [`transformSource`](createQuerySuggestionsPlugin/#transformsource).
+The function includes the original `source`, which you should return along with any options you want to add or overwrite.

-If you use Autocomplete as an entry point to a search page, you can turn Query Suggestions into links:
+For example, if you use Autocomplete as an entry point to a search results page, you can turn Query Suggestions into links by modifying [`getItemUrl`](sources/#getitemurl) and the [`item`](templates#item) template.

 ```js
 const querySuggestionsPlugin = createQuerySuggestionsPlugin({